What does SEND mean?

 – for example, where children and young people have difficulty in managing their relationships with other people, are withdrawn, or if they behave in ways that may hinder their and other children’s learning, or that have an impact on their health and wellbeing.

 Sensory and/or physical needs

 –for example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.
 Some children and young people may have SEND that covers more than one of these areas.

 The SENDCo has an important role to play with the head teacher and governing body, in determining the strategic development of SEND policy and provision in the school.

 The SENDCo has day to day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SEND and meeting with other relevant professionals/ outside agencies.
 The SENDCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
 They work with professionals providing a support role to families to ensure that pupils with SEND receive appropriate support and high quality teaching.

-The SENDCo for Otterton is Robin Scott and his email address is email@example.com
+The SENDCo for Otterton is Becky Humpreys and her email address is firstname.lastname@example.org

 The key responsibilities of the SENDCo in a mainstream setting may include: